-History of the Poodle
+History of the poodle

 The standard poodle was originally bred for a life splashing through rivers and lakes.
 Webbed paws and a dense waterproof coat make for a strong swimmer.
 The poodle is also eminently trainable, thanks to a high IQ and an eager-to-please personality.

-Although breeders since the 19th century have aimed for a companion temperament over a working temperament, some poodle fanciers have chosen to specialize in reawakening the hunting instinct in their dogs, and have gone on to win titles at field trials.
+Although breeders since the 19th century have aimed for a companion temperament over a working temperament, some poodle breeders have chosen to specialize in reawakening the hunting instinct in their dogs, and have gone on to win titles at field trials.
 Some poodles even give Labradors a run for their money.

-Poodles possess a bountiful, curly coat of hair (not fur).
+Poodles possess a bountiful, water-resistant, curly coat of hair (not fur).
 It needs regular grooming, plus trimming, every six weeks or so.

 In recent times, the poodle’s coat is best known for its ‘hypoallergenic‘ properties.
 Because poodles lack a fluffy undercoat and are tightly curled, their dander is less likely to spread all over your home.